RS-DAT/2022-10-10-rs-dat-demo/README.md

-# 2022-10-10-rs-dat-demo
+# RS-DAT demo material

-Material for the Remote-Sensing Deployable Analysis environmenT demo
+This repository contains material for the demo of the Remote-Sensing Deployable Analysis environmenT (RS-DAT), to take place at the [Netherlands eScience Center](https://www.esciencecenter.nl) on 2022-10-10.